sa-loup/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 (percentage)`, and type `100` in the :guilabel:`Down Payment Amount` field.

 .. image:: down_payment/100p-down-payment-percentage.png
-   :align: center
    :alt: The Down payment (percentage) option selected with 100% set as the Down Payment.

 Next, click :guilabel:`Create Draft Invoice` to create an invoice draft.
-This will also bring the draft invoice into view, which includes the :guilabel:`Down payment` as a :guilabel:`Product` in the :guilabel:`Invoice Lines` tab.
+This will also bring the draft invoice into view, which includes the :guilabel:`Down payment` under the :guilabel:`Down Payments` section of the :guilabel:`Invoice Lines` tab.

 The invoice can now be confirmed and posted by clicking :guilabel:`Confirm`.
 Confirming the invoice changes the status from :guilabel:`Draft` to :guilabel:`Posted`.
 It also reveals a new series of